MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/step2.md

 ms.ContentId: 2964B9FA-FBA4-4F8C-BEF2-A3F3E2FEC6E4
-title: Step 2: Install Client Hyper-V
+title: Step 2: Install Hyper-V on Windows 10

-# Install Client Hyper-V #
+# Install Hyper-V on Windows 10

-Client Hyper-V can be installed using the Programs and Features tool or [Windows Powershell](#Using-the-Get-WindowsOptionalFeature-cmdlet).
+Hyper-V can be installed on Windows 10 using **Programs and Features** or [Windows Powershell](#Using-the-Get-WindowsOptionalFeature-cmdlet).

-## Using Programs and Features ##
+## Using Programs and Features
 1. Right-click the **Windows** button and then click **Programs and Features**.

   ![](media\programs_and_features.png)